How can I change the encryption key used by my EBS volume?

 - Select Create Snapshot, and then select Close.

 - Under Elastic Block Store, select Snapshots, and then select your newly created snapshot.

-- (Optional) Enable fast snapshot restore on your snapshot.
+- (Optional) Turn on fast snapshot restore on your snapshot.
 Fast snapshot restore makes sure that the Amazon EBS volume created from the snapshot is fully initialized at creation so that it instantly delivers all its provisioned performance.
-If you don't enable fast snapshot restore, you can manually initialize your Amazon EBS volume after creation.
+If you don't turn on fast snapshot restore, you can manually initialize your Amazon EBS volume after creation.
 Manual initialization avoids the latency caused by pulling the storage blocks from Amazon S3 to your volume.

-- From the Actions drop-down menu, select Create Volume.
+- From the Actions dropdown list, select Create Volume.

-- From the Availability Zone drop-down menu, select the same Availability Zone of your current volume from step 3.
+- From the Availability Zone dropdown list, select the same Availability Zone of your current volume from step 3.

-- From the Master key drop-down menu, choose the new encryption key.
+- From the KMS key dropdown list, choose the new encryption key.

 - Select Create Volume.
 The new Amazon EBS volume uses the specified encryption key.